statusengine/broker/README.md

-# statusengine naemon/nagios broker module
+# statusengine naemon/nagios broker module (alpha)

+For a production ready broker module [click here](https://github.com/statusengine/module).

 The Statusengine Broker Module is a small c++ library that gets loaded into your Naemon or Nagios Core.